FunkFrog/ShareSuite/README.md

 ### `1.10.2`
 - Added Discord link to the README.
 Mod file is unchanged.

-### `1.10.1`
-- Update to R2API-2.1.15
-  - Fixes bug involving boss drops not dropping the correct amount of loot.

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**